This page will provide any updated information on the current COVID-19 situation. We appreciate your patience during this time!

 If you are desperate for food and have no money you will need to fill out a food voucher form so we can issue you with a food box.

-We want to run activities online or activities you can do in rooms, like the lockdown in March.
+We want to run activities online or activities you can do in rooms, like the lockdown in March 2020.
+As the lockdown starts to ease there are also activities/project you can get involved in.
+See the monthly engagement newsletters for information on these.

-We will be creating engagement packs including coloring, paint by numbers, knitting, models to build etc. Let us know if there is anything you would like to see.
-There will be a small cost for the packs.
+We have created engagement packs including colouring, paint by numbers, knitting, glass painting, puzzles, models to build etc. Let us know if there is anything you would like to see.
+There will be a small cost for the packs, come and see us down in the tenants lounge.

 There will be fitness videos and posters online and under doors.
-We will also be launching the new site Moodle where quizzes, activities, links to sources and resources will be available.
-Similar resources and sources will also be available on our website.
+We have also launched our new site Moodle where quizzes, activities, links to sources and resources are available.
+Similar resources and sources are also available on our website.
+If you have not already been signed up to Moodle, let a member of staff know so we can sign you up.

 If you are not already signed up to Edcucare, come and speak to us so you can have access to loads of free online accredited courses.